Book cover The 13 steps to mentalism by Tony Corinda

 STEP 8: TWO PERSON TELEPATHY

-This has to be my favourite step in the whole book.
-I appreciate it’s not for everyone but my wife and I are in the midst of creating our own two person telepathy act.
 Well we were, right up until I had my accident and now everything is on hold.
-Still even if you have no desire to perform with a partner, reading through this step and absorbing the information will give you loads of ideas as well as helping to give you a greater understanding of mentalism.
+Even if you have no desire to perform with a partner, reading through this step and absorbing the information will give you loads of ideas as well as helping to give you a greater understanding of mentalism.

-As I’m sure you’re aware, there’s quite a lot of memory work involved in these types of acts as the information has to be coded.
-But it looks amazing when it’s done well.
+As I’m sure you’re aware, there’s quite a lot of memory work involved in these types of acts as the information has to be coded but it looks amazing when it’s done well.
 This eighth step has more than enough information to get you started and even provides eight full routines for you.

 STEP 9: MEDIUMISTIC STUNTS

 This was another chapter that surprised me.
 Although I quite enjoy mediumship and psychic phenomena, I didn’t think this step would be of much interest.
+There’s three sections in this step.

 Part 1: Technique

 After the introduction, Corinda discusses mediumistic patter which is basically using the correct language or terminology and delivering your speech as dramatically as possible.
-Makes perfect sense really as you are essentially playing the part of a ‘psychic’.
-He also touches on setting the scene for a séance as well as the stage medium.
+Makes perfect sense really as you are essentially playing the part of a psychic.

 Part 2: Physical phenomena